Studio KotoKoto ‘Hearty Cuppa’

 Below are a selection of vases, from antique to contemporary, in a variety of sizes and materials that caught my eye for this post.
 (You can see the trend that I tend to like pedestal or footed vases.)
 There are more of my favorites in this post here too.
 Enjoy!

 From top right: Laced-edge glass vase c.
 1920; Vintage trumpet milk glass vase; Antique brass vase; and “Eva” solitaire glass vase.
 Second row: Etched vintage glass vase; Vintage ruby and gold glass vase; Vintage 1950s Hull vase; and antique Louis Majorelle glass and iron vase.
-Third row: Anika Engelbrecht ceramic and balloon Swell vases and Petite Friture Ikebana vases.
+Third row: Anika Engelbrecht ceramic, and balloon Swell vases and Petite Friture Ikebana vases.
 Last row are all KleinReid: Cyril vase, Chateau bud vase, Upright vases by Eva Zeisel for KleinReid, and Peep vase.